 On July 1, 2015, we entered into a 5-year floating to fixed interest rate swap with a certain counterparty to the previously existing credit agreement to mitigate the risk of interest rate fluctuations associated with our variable rate long term debt.
-The swap has an effective start date of July 1, 2015 and is based on a one-month LIBOR rate versus a 1.52% fixed rate on a notional value of \$39.3 million, which under terms of the previously existing credit agreement is equal to 50% of the outstanding balance of the term loan at the time of the swap arrangement.
-For the fiscal year ended June 30, 2017, we recorded a gain of \$0.9 million for the change in fair value of the interest rate swap, which is included in interest expense in the consolidated statements of operations and comprehensive income (loss).
+The swap has an effective start date of July 1, 2015 and is based on a one-month LIBOR rate versus a 1.52% fixed rate on a notional value of \$39.3 million, which was equal to 50% of the outstanding balance of our term loan at the time of the swap arrangement.
+For the fiscal year ended June 30, 2018, we recorded a gain of \$0.4 million for the change in fair value of the interest rate swap, which is included in interest expense in the consolidated statements of operations and comprehensive income (loss).